psipred/psipred_react/README.md

     a) If we're working on structure methods you can set the struct form in `psipredsite.js`, set `formSelectedOption` to `StructForm`
     b) now repeat what is in 9 but with `results_structure.js`

+10. If we're handling a transcriptomics result:
+    a) If we're working on structure methods you can set the struct form in `psipredsite.js`, set `formSelectedOption` to `TransForm`
+    b) now repeat what is in 9 but with `results_transcriptomics.js`

 ## WARNING